SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-03-boston-go-boom.md

 speed of sound is about 1,200 km/hr depending on air pressure, temperature, and humidity.
 So we're talking about 100x the speed of sound, in this case.)

-If you adiabatically compress (physicist talk for "suddenly, without allowing time to come to equilibrium with surroundings) air that hard, it heats up _enormously._  There are nuances that make this statement not completely right, but think of taking all the energy in the air atoms in a large volume and compressing it suddenly down to a small volume.
+If you suddenly (without allowing time to come to equilibrium with surroundings) compress air that hard, it heats up _enormously._ There are nuances that make this statement not completely right, but think of taking all the energy in the air atoms in a large volume and compressing it suddenly down to a small volume.
 Suddenly the energy density is _dramatically_ higher, and hence (approximately) the temperature also.

 <img src="{{ site.baseurl }}/images/2026-06-03-boston-go-boom-publishers-alert.jpg" width="400" height="500" alt="The Weekend Publisher and the Assistant Weekend Publisher are nonplussed" title="The Weekend Publisher and the Assistant Weekend Publisher are nonplussed" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-So the air in front starts to glow brightly, which makes it glow brightly.
+So the air in front is highly compressed and high temperature, which makes it glow brightly.
 Then it finds every single little crevice in the meteor and infiltrates it at high speed and high pressure.
-This more or less blows the meteor apart: a good chunk of its kinetic energy upon entry to the atmosphere goes into the bow shock wave, which adiabatically compresses air to incandescence, which then pushes into the meteor and blows it apart.
+This more or less blows the meteor apart: a good chunk of its kinetic energy upon entry to the atmosphere goes into the bow shock wave, which compresses air to incandescence, which then pushes into the meteor and blows it apart.
 The energy source is the kinetic energy of entry at orbital speeds; the transfer to the air is structurally fatal to anything other than smallish chunks, which themselves usually burn up chemically at high temperatures.

 As you can see here, the Weekend Publisher and the Assistant Weekend Publisher took Official Notice of the disturbance, but were not otherwise perturbed.
 They're both Good Boys